 We conclude the book with a discussion of the international relations of African states (Chapter 8).
 The frequent perception of African states as passive recipients of foreign interventions, from colonialism to humanitarian aid, is largely misleading.
 However dependent they might appear, they have considerable agency and their rulers often use their situation of weakness to their advantage.
-We begin by reviewing theoretical perspectives on Africa in the world and the contributions these studies have made to international relations theory in general.
+We begin by reviewing theoretical perspectives on Africa in the world and the contributions these studies have made to theorizing about international relations in general.
 We then provide a historical overview of the foreign relations of African states, from colonialism to the post-Cold War era.
 Particularly interesting are the specific current relations of African countries among themselves and with the dominant actors outside the continent.
-Among the former, we emphasize dynamics of regional integration and collective action within the African Union and its predecessor, the Organization of African Unity.
-Among the latter, we stress relations with former colonial powers and with the United States, among other countries.
-In many ways, this chapter will challenge the presumptions of Africa's marginality that underpinned our trustee's earlier comment.
+Among the former, we emphasize dynamics of integration and collective action within the African Union (AU) and its predecessor, the Organization of African Unity (OAU), as well the development of regional economic and security organizations.
+Among the latter, we stress relations with former colonial powers and with the United States, Russia, China, and other important global actors.
+In many ways, this chapter will challenge any presumptions of Africa's marginality in world affairs.